Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models

 The latter is not a good fit to the smallest observations, a feature that is commonly observed for the GPD with $\xi>0$.
-For data in this range, the lognormal provides a better fit, and so does the mixture, because most observations are lognormal, as made clear by the posterior probabilities in Figure \ref{fig:app2}.
-On the other hand, due to theoretical results in extreme value theory, the GPD is assumed to be best at modeling the tail, and the mixture gets closer and closer to the GPD when we consider larger observations.
+For data in this range, the lognormal provides a better fit, and so does the static mixture, because most observations are lognormal, as made clear by the posterior probabilities in Figure \ref{fig:app2}.
+On the other hand, due to theoretical results in extreme value theory, the GPD is assumed to be best at modeling the tail, and the static mixture gets closer and closer to the GPD when we consider larger observations.

 Table \ref{tab:app1} reports parameter estimates, bootstrap standard errors based on 1000 replications, and 95\% confidence intervals.
 The outcomes imply an heavy-tailed distribution, since $\hat{\xi}>0$.
 The confidence intervals suggest a high precision: for example, the interval for $\xi$ goes from 0.102 to 0.205, thus confirming that the data are heavy-tailed.